 And that remains the real question: does a culturally different design actually lead to less conversion?
 Does my website convert better in China if I put more pictures of groups on my website?
 You would certainly think that it will increase your sales.
 But where is the scientific proof?
 If anyone of you knows whether such a study has been executed, be sure to let me know!

 What am I to do with this information?

-If you are focussing on a local market: make sure your website appeals to a local public.
+If you are focussing on a local market: make sure your website appeals to the local public.
 That would be enough.
-Merely living in your local market would already give you enough expertise to investigate whether your website is in fact appealing to your audience.
+Merely living in your local market would already give you enough expertise to investigate whether your website is, in fact, appealing to your audience.
 If you are unsure: ask your audience!

-If you are aiming at an international public, as we do at Yoast, it could be wise to consider some revisions to your website in order to make it more appealing to an international market.
+If you aim at an international public, as we do at Yoast, it could be wise to consider some revisions to your website to make it more appealing to an international market.
 The results of our own research and the scientific literature imply the existence of cultural differences between websites.
 It thus could be profitable to translate your content to different languages and offer different pictures of navigational options according to culture.
-Translating our plugins pages to Japanese and altering our avatars to Manga-style couldperhaps be a great next step for Yoast (and a nice challenge for Erwin ;-).
+So, translating our plugins pages to Japanese and altering our avatars to Manga-style could perhaps be a great next step for Yoast (and a nice challenge for Erwin ;-).

 But before you go and learn Chinese, I will investigate this topic a bit further and hope to tell you more about the influence of culture on conversion and sales in a few weeks.